inveniosoftware/invenio/docs/tutorials/managing-access.rst

 In order to be able to store the ``owner`` property in our data model, you must add this new field to the data model's:

-1. JSONSchema (think of the JSONSchema as the database table structure that you add a new column to)
+1. **JSONSchema** (think of the JSONSchema as the database table structure that you add a new column to).
-2. Elasticsearch mapping (think of the mapping as a description of your data should be indexed)
+2. **Elasticsearch mapping** (think of the mapping as a description of how your data should be indexed).
-3. Marshmallow schema (think of the Marshmallow schema as a description of how you would render one or more rows in a database table to an end-user)
+3. **Marshmallow schema** (think of the Marshmallow schema as a description of how you would render one or more rows in a database table to an end-user).

 JSONSchema
 ~~~~~~~~~~
-In the quickstart example, our JSONSchema is likely located in
+In the quickstart example, our JSONSchema is located in
-``../records/jsonschemas/record-v.1.0.0.json``, and you would add something
+``.../records/jsonschemas/record-v.1.0.0.json``, and you would add something
-like below to your schema:
+like below to our schema:

 .. code-block:: json